anze3db/blog/_posts/2022-12-21-python-enum.md

 If you have `f"{Foo.BAR}"` in your code, it will likely break when you migrate to 3.11, so upgrade with caution.

-In my project we used a `str` Enum class like this for Elastic Search index names.
-We then used them the Enum classes to construct the full request urls using f-strings.
-Because of this the urls switched from something like `https://xyz.elastic-cloud.com/bar` to something like `https://xyz.elastic-cloud.com/FOO.BAR/`.

 The easiest way to fix it is to replace the `str` mixin with the newly added [`StrEnum` class](https://docs.python.org/3/library/enum.html#enum.StrEnum), but let's take one step back and take a look at Enum classes and why my project ended up having more than 50 of them with the `str` mixin.

 # Enum